Do you want to know how to be an English tutor?

 Firstly, this is lazy and will not help them grow their vocabulary.
 And secondly, they may be using a very poor translation dictionary.
 Even Google Translate makes mistakes — and this will definitely hinder them.

 And if you are teaching English literature you and your students will need copies of the books you are studying.
-Make sure that you are all using the real tree books as opposed to a digital version, for example Kindle, Epub or PDF.
+Whether you use digital ebooks or tree versions is a personal preference.

 If you and your students are using different digital versions then it becomes difficult to read together or assign homework.
 You may give homework and ask your student to read pages 25 to 45 and find the student has read something entirely different.